-Alcohol causes physical addiction, which means the brain relies on alcohol to release certain necessary chemicals.
+Alcohol causes physical dependence, which means the brain relies on alcohol to release certain necessary chemicals.
 Quitting drinking “cold turkey” can have fatal consequences as the brain adjusts to life without alcohol.
-Common alcohol withdrawal symptoms include hallucinations, cravings, vomiting, diarrhea, seizures and other uncomfortable health problems.
+Common alcohol withdrawal symptoms include hallucinations, cravings, vomiting, diarrhea, seizures, and other uncomfortable health problems.

-For those who may be addicted, refraining from alcohol for even a couple hours may cause them to feel physically ill and anxious.
+For those who may be dependant on alcohol, refraining from drinking for even a couple hours may cause them to feel physically ill and anxious.
 Alcohol withdrawal symptoms, such as trembling, insomnia, irritability and obsessive thoughts about drinking, take hold of their lives before they realize what has happened: they are addicted to alcohol.